+S.No Evaluation Criteria Hours

+1 Work Book 50

-• Work Book (Each unit carries 10 marks) -
+(Each unit carries 10 marks) 50

+2 Examination 50

+Total 100

 - 1. Teacher who handles the subject will award 50 marks for work book based on the performance of the student. - 2.
-On the date of examination, both the examiners (Internal & External) will jointly award the marks for the following categories:
+On the day of examination the examiners (Internal & External) will jointly award themarks for the following categories: